chrisgnicholas/EEP153_Harriette_Chick_Project2/README.md

 ### Side Note
 This is based in large part on the lecture2 notebook, but broken into more modular units.
 The core "solve_subsistence_problem" routine has been broken out in a Python module, in the src subdirectory.

-Other chunks of functionality to read in data and generate plots have been broken out as companion notebooks.
+Other chunks of functionality to read data and generate plots have been broken out as companion notebooks.

 Note that we are using flake8 (https://flake8.pycqa.org/en/2.5.5/) to check for proper formatting of our module code as per PEP8 (https://peps.python.org/pep-0008/)